The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Usual Adult Dose for Migraine Prophylaxis

-Initial dose: 80 mg/day orally in divided doses.
+Initial dose: 80 mg orally per day in divided doses

-Sustained release: Initial dose: 80 mg orally once a day.
+Initial dose: 80 mg orally once a day

 Usual Adult Dose for Benign Essential Tremor

-Initial dose: 40 mg orally twice a day.
+Initial dose: 40 mg orally 2 times a day

-Optimum reduction of essential tremor is usually achieved with a dose of 120 mg/day.
+-Optimum reduction of essential tremor is usually achieved with a dose of 120 mg orally per day.

-Occasionally, it may be necessary to administer 240 to 320 mg/day.
+-Occasionally, it may be necessary to administer 240 to 320 mg orally per day.

 Usual Adult Dose for Aortic Stenosis

-20 to 40 mg orally 3 to 4 times a day, before meals and at bedtime.
+Immediate-release: 20 to 40 mg orally 3 to 4 times a day, before meals and at bedtime

 Usual Adult Dose for Pheochromocytoma

-Preoperatively: 60 mg/day orally in divided doses for 3 days prior to surgery, concomitantly with an alpha-adrenergic blocking agent.
+Preoperatively: 60 mg orally daily in divided doses for 3 days prior to surgery as adjunctive therapy to alpha-adrenergic blockade

-Management of Inoperable Tumor: 30 mg/day orally in divided doses.
+Management of Inoperable Tumor: 30 mg orally daily in divided doses as adjunctive therapy to alpha-adrenergic blockade

 Usual Pediatric Dose for Arrhythmias